 In final incident report was the root cause defined as a HW failure in a micro-controller.

-IT and telecom companies have a huge disadvantage when it comes to incident management and that is that everything produced is produced in real-time.
-In relation to other production industries cannot data and transactions be stocked and used as a buffer when production system fails.
+IT and telecom companies have a huge disadvantage when it comes to incident management and everything produced is often produced in real-time.
+In relation to other production industries data and transactions can not be stocked and used as a buffer when production system fails.

 ITIL/ITSM vs. Crisis Management